NYUCCL/psiTurk/doc/quickstart.rst

 1. Run your psiturk server on a machine that is publicly-accessible.
 2. Post a HIT on AMT, which will point MTurkers to your psiturk server address.

-The example below use the Amazon Mechanical Turk "sandbox," which is a place for testing your task without actually offering it live to real paid workers.
+The example below uses the Amazon Mechanical Turk "sandbox," which is a place for testing your task without actually offering it live to real paid workers.

 Your HIT should be visible on http://workersandbox.mturk.com if you search for